krhetest/LabBench.Manual/docs/index.md

 LabBench has three log levels:

 1. DEBUG: Extremely detailed information that is mostly relevant to debug and develop the LabBench system.
-Setting the log level to DEBUG will cause the LabBench database to consume a significant space on the harddisk of the computer.
+Setting the log level to DEBUG will cause the LabBench database to consume a significant space on the hard disk of the computer.
 2. STATUS: Information that is required in order to analyse and interpret the data from an experimental session correctly.
 3. ERROR: Errors that affect the validity of the results collected in an experimental session.